EasyPNR/slate-easypnr-api-v4/source/index.html.md

 The API is pretty simple, anyway, in case of problems, contact us on [support@easypnr.com](mailto:support@easypnr.com) or using the form available on the [website](http://www.easypnr.com/contact).

+*Subscribe* to [EasyPNR Web service newsletter](http://www.easypnr.com/webservice) to be notified about new features and releases.

 ## What's new in Version 4?

  - Included a Map with "extraInfo" on the JSON objects of the /decode method response.
 This was made to ensure more flexibility, not being necessary to create a new API version each time the server evolves, per example, when some new data field is being decoded.